 By law, applicants must be able to view these federal postings in your business:

-- Equal Employment Opportunity Commission (EEOC): This posting covers anti-discrimination provisions and legally protected characteristics.
+- Equal Employment Opportunity Commission (EEOC): Covers anti-discrimination provisions and legally protected characteristics.

-- Uniformed Services Employment and Reemployment Rights Act (USERRA): It addresses re-employment after military leave, anti-discrimination provisions and health insurance issues.
-(Note: This one is recommended as a best practice because the law defines covered individuals to include applicants.)
+- Uniformed Services Employment and Reemployment Rights Act (USERRA): Addresses re-employment after military leave, anti-discrimination provisions and health insurance issues.
+(Note: This one is recommended as a best practice because the law protects applicants.)

-- Employee Polygraph Protection Act (EPPA): This notice describes the rules around lie detector tests in employment.
-This is mandatory even if you don’t use lie detectors.
+- Employee Polygraph Protection Act (EPPA): Describes the rules around lie detector tests in employment, which is mandatory even if you don’t use lie detectors.

-- Family and Medical Leave Act (FMLA): It explains employee leave eligibility and benefits, as well as employer responsibilities.
+- Family and Medical Leave Act (FMLA): Explains employee leave eligibility and benefits, as well as employer responsibilities.

-It’s required that posters be displayed in prominent locations throughout your business where they’re easily accessible to all employees – and applicants.
-In a small office, you may be able to satisfy this requirement by posting in one location, such a hallway.
+For proper compliance, posters must be displayed in prominent locations throughout your business where they’re easily accessible to all employees and applicants.
+In a small office, you may be able to satisfy this requirement by posting in one location, such as a foyer or hallway.
 Larger companies, however, may need more than one posting site to provide access.